Enrolling in the plan is simple, but saving for your long-term financial goals requires you to be informed. We’re here to help.

 Enrollment Options

-1. Meet with your Voya® local representative.
+Meet with your Voya local representative.

 Online enrollment is fast, easy and entirely at your convenience.
 Visit myfloridadeferredcomp.com to complete and submit the EZ Enrollment Form.
 Contact the Bureau of Deferred Compensation at (877) 299-8002 for assistance with this form.
-To then choose Voya as your investment provider, review the Enroll in the Florida Deferred Compensation Plan guide to help you through the online enrollment process with Voya.
-Click the “Enroll Now” button on the right side of this page to get started.
-When enrolling online, be prepared to provide the name of each person you wish to designate as your beneficiary.
+To then choose Voya as your investment provider, review the Enroll in the Florida Deferred Compensation Plan guide to help you through the online enrollment process.
+Click the “Enroll Now” button on this page to get started.
+Before enrolling, be prepared to provide information about the person(s) you wish to designate as your beneficiary(ies).

 Not FDIC/NCUA/NCUSIF Insured I Not a Deposit of a Bank/Credit Union I May Lose Value I Not Bank/Credit Union Guaranteed I Not Insured by Any Federal Government Agency